ZoneMinder/zmeventnotification/hook/README.md

 to invoke a custom script on the event before it generates an alarm.
 This implements a hook script that detects objects using Machine Learning for events.
 If it matches the objects you are interested in, it will send a notification.

-There are two sample detection scripts.
-You can switch between them by changing the value of `DETECTION_SCRIPT` in `detect_wrapper.sh`

-**Both of these scripts require setup, please run from command line first and make sure deps are installed**

 Please don't ask me questions on how to use them.
 Please read the comments and figure it out.